 Just to be clear: it is quite natural and legitimate to be worried about the prospect of a downsizing or even the threat of extinction and consequently act to avoid them, especially since humans have the ability to create models, make predictions about the future, deploy projects and actions to influence it.
 Nevertheless, the survival of our species should be considered in a broader perspective and with a deeper reflection than the sentence “we are destroying the planet”.
 A perspective capable of reconsidering the living and non-living complexity to which every species, including ours, it belongs and does not oppose, which it comes from and it is part of.
 A perspective capable of relating humanity to the “non-human” without placing itself, as it has been for centuries, on top of the pyramid of the living beings.

-Because of biological, cognitive, cultural reasons, we cannot be but anthropocentric, as in any other species we “come first”.
+Because of biological, cognitive, cultural reasons, we “come first”.
 However, as humans we are able to open the eyes to the “non-human” alterity, to deepen the relationships with it, to understand its needs, to learn to live with it in a fair way.
 As humans we are able to measure our footprint on the planet and evaluate its consequences.
 This awareness constitutes today our greatest responsibility, and also implies guilt and suffering.
 In a self-sustaining circular path, sciences and technologies make us aware of the world and of our impact on it, generating guilt and grief.
 In order to avoid them we invent and use scientific disciplines and increasingly advanced technologies, that in turn generate further awareness, and new guilt and grief… And so on.

 5. The Climate Change system